-- 10610 Mechanics Any exhibit that shows skills or learning about general mechanics or engineering solutions or that involve a combination of skills. - 10612 Automotive Repaired or restored vehicle or educational display showing learning about an automotive idea including automotive maintenance, auto operations, auto safety, or automotive systems (Note: vehicles will be on display at the Iowa State Fair one day only, Thursday August 12.) - 10614 Electric Constructed or repaired article or educational display that shows skills or learning about electric wiring, appliances, lighting, electrical energy sources, safety, etc. - 10615 Small Engine Repaired or restored operating engine or educational display or other type exhibit that shows skills or learning about small engines.
-This class includes repaired or restored lawn tractors, small motorcycles, go-karts, etc. - 10616 Tractor Repaired or restored tractor (or educational display showing learning related to tractors, tractor mechanics, tractor operations, or tractor safety.
+- 10610 Mechanics Any exhibit that shows skills or learning about general mechanics or engineering solutions or that involve a combination of skills. - 10612 Automotive Repaired or restored vehicle (Note: vehicles will be on display at the lowa State Fair one day only, Thursday August 11.) - 10613 Automotive Educational Display Educational display showing learning about an automotive idea including automotive maintenance, auto operations, auto safety, or automotive systems. - 10614 Electric Constructed or repaired article or educational display that shows skills or learning about electric wiring, appliances, lighting, electrical energy sources, safety, etc. - 10615 Small Engine Repaired or restored operating engine or educational display or other type exhibit that shows skills or learning about small engines.
+This class includes repaired or restored lawn tractors, small motorcycles, go-karts, etc. - 10616 Tractor Repaired or restored tractor.
 (Tractors will be displayed outside throughout the lowa State Fair.
-Release time Sunday, August 22, after 7:00 p.m.) - 10618 Welding Constructed item or educational display that shows skills or learning about welding. - 10620 Woodworking-Any exhibit that shows learning about wood, woodworking techniques, and safe uses of woodworking tools and machines.
+Release time Sunday, August 21, after 7:00 p.m.) - 10617 Tractor Educational Display- Educational display showing learning related to tractors, tractor mechanics, tractor operations, or tractor safety. - 10618 Welding Constructed item or educational display that shows skills or learning about welding. - 10620 Woodworking-Any exhibit that shows learning about wood, woodworking techniques, and safe uses of woodworking tools and machines.
 Exhibits may include newly constructed or refinished/reclaimed/ restored wood items. - 10603 Science, Engineering & Technology-Any exhibit that shows learning about or helps explain how science and technology help us interact with the world.
 Topics include aerospace, biological and chemical sciences, computers & networking, earth & climate, geospatial mapping (GPS/GIS), robotics, or any other application of Science, Engineering, or Technology. - 10632 Aerospace Educational display or other exhibit (including flyable models) showing learning about an aerospace idea or topic. - 10634 Robotics Educational display or other exhibit (including working robots) that shows learning about robotics and robotic systems.